 - you have dependants who might prefer some of the DB pension features, such as a guaranteed income rather than a lump sum

-If you have a limited life expectancy, you want your family to be financially secure on your death.
-If you transfer, you may be able to get more value from a transfer for yourself and your family than if you stay in a DB scheme.
-But you should also consider whether you and your dependants would be better off with the guaranteed income from a DB scheme.
-If you die within 2 years of a transfer, there could be extra tax charges to pay.
+- you have a limited life expectancy and you want your family to be financially secure on your death.
+If you transfer, you may be able to get more value from a transfer for yourself and your family than if you stay in a DB scheme

-There may be rare occasions when those in serious financial difficulty could benefit from a transfer.
-But this will generally mean sacrificing long term security for short term gain.
+- on rare occasions, if you’re in serious financial difficulty you may benefit from a transfer.
+But this will generally mean sacrificing long-term security for short-term gain

-- don’t make decisions about your pension quickly – take your time to make sure you understand the risks
+- don’t rush – take your time and understand the risks

 - don't transfer just because your colleagues are doing the same

 - don’t talk to companies who contact you out of the blue offering to talk about your pension options

 - be on your guard against scams and learn how to spot the warning signs of a pension scam

 - be aware that if you’re overseas and using non-UK firms to advise you, you may not have the same level of protection, and there may be extra charges or commissions